MobileChromeApps/mobile-chrome-apps/docs/GettingStarted.md

 ### Step 1: Create a Project

+Starting from scratch:

+    mca create com.companyname.YourApp

+Importing an existing desktop chrome app:

-    mca create com.companyname.YourApp --source=path/to/ChromeApp
+    mca create com.companyname.YourApp --source=path/to/existing/ChromeApp

-* Don't create projects inside the `mobile-chrome-apps` directory.
-* `--source` flag is optional, if you leave it out, you will start with a HelloWorld template.
 * Currently, `--source` will create a _copy_ of your chrome app, so any changes will need to be synchronized manually.
-(We do plan to support symlinks eventually.)
+  * Support for symlinks is coming shortly.
+* Note: Don't create projects inside the `mobile-chrome-apps` directory, since that is a git repo which mca command will auto-update.

 ### Step 2: Open the Native App Template